AlternativeFFFF/Alt-F4/submissions/satisfactorio/satisfactorio.md

 ### Help wanted!

 As you have doubtless noticed from the screenshots above, I am a programmer, not a graphics person!
-Every building in the game is just a white card with the building's icon.
-It's perfectly playable in this state, but it doesn't look that good.
+Every building in the game is just a white card with the Satisfactory building's icon.
+Functionally the game is very playable in this state, as you can quite easily get used to the "graphics", but it doesn't *look* that good.

 I am looking for help with this.
 If you have any experience making graphics for Factorio mods, I'd love to hear from you and perhaps make something happen.

-In the meantime, please [enjoy the mod](https://mods.factorio.com/mod/Satisfactorio) - I've spent almost a year non-stop on it!
+In the meantime, please [enjoy the mod](https://mods.factorio.com/mod/Satisfactorio), out now on the Mod Portal!

 [[Image: aluminium-casing-build.jpg -- A small build producing aluminium casings]]